 If you’re in Thailand on vacation, or plan on coming to Thailand for vacation, get travel insurance.

 If you plan on moving or traveling to Thailand you’ll want to be sure your vaccinations are up to date.
 If not, visit your doctor and get vaccinated.
-If you’re already in Thailand, check out one of the hospitals mentioned in the article to get your vaccinations started.
+If you’re already in Thailand, check out one of these hospitals to get your vaccinations started.